Wishmasterflo/ofox_lynx/README.md

 ## Changelog

+# 10-Oct-2024 R11.1 V2
+  -  Synced with latest Orangefox source changes
+  -  Based on September 2024 Kernel
+  -  Fixed inverted colors, so now we have "Orangefox"
+  -  USB (adb) working (USB OTG is still not working!)
+  -  Automatic slot switching after flashing a OTA File is not working yet
+  -  Haptics and Vibration is disabled now (as it conflicts with the Touchscreen)

 # 30-Aug-2024 R11.1 V1
   -  Initial Orangefox recovery Version for Google Pixel 7a
   -  Based on August 2024 Kernel